Wild weather puts climate back on global agenda before 2015 deadline

 Most nations have yet to say what curbs they will impose on carbon emissions in 2015, in a deal that could influence energy investments from coal to wind power.

-"It's very good that international leaders are increasingly recognizing the threat of climate change," Connie Hedegaard, the European Union's climate commissioner, told Reuters.
+"It's very good that international leaders are increasingly recognising the threat of climate change," Connie Hedegaard, the European Union's climate commissioner, told Reuters.

 "But leaders must walk the talk with concrete and forward-looking actions and pledges."